tangcalvin/nextjs-demo/README.md

     - Dynamic year (`© <current year>`).
     - Link to HTML sitemap (`/site-map`) and XML sitemap (`/sitemap.xml`).

-- **Keycloak Authentication**
+- **OIDC Authentication (using oidc-client-ts)**
-  - Frontend-only Keycloak integration using `keycloak-js`.
+  - Frontend-only OIDC integration using `oidc-client-ts` (works with Keycloak or any OIDC provider).
-  - Central `KeycloakAuthService` that:
+  - Central `OidcAuthService` that:
     - Handles PKCE login, token refresh, and logout.
     - Maintains auth state in a small observable store.
+    - Supports automatic silent token renewal.
   - `AuthProvider` exposes a `useAuth()` hook with `status`, `profile`, `token`, and `login/logout/refresh` helpers.
   - `AuthGate` component wraps protected content and:
     - Shows a loading card while auth initialises.
     - Shows an error card when auth fails.
-    - Shows a “Sign in with Keycloak” card when unauthenticated.
+    - Shows a "Sign in" card when unauthenticated.
     - Renders children normally when authenticated or when auth is disabled.

 - **Forms and validation**